Climbing Poles for Your Plants

 COCO COIR POLE - This is the sturdiest type I've found.
 I use it for larger plants that need a lot of height with a textured surface to climb.
 I currently have my large monstera albo on a 48in coco coir pole.
 This pole doesn't retain moisture like a moss pole does, but is super sturdy and perfect for those stubborn plants that need to be "trained" to climb.
 I like to use velcro plant ties to keep stems in place (the ties are reusable!).

 MOSS POLE - Moss poles retain a lot of moisture.
 If you want the aerial roots of your plant to grab onto the pole, make sure to mist/wet your moss regularly!
 I currently have a few monsteras and my rhaphidophora decursiva on these ready-made moss poles.
+You can also get a bendable moss pole here (use code: GROW15 for 15% off).
 The goal is to encourage aerial roots to wrap around and grow into the moss, just like they would in the wild.
 Plants such as monsteras are considered epiphytes (epi: 'on' and phyte: 'plant'), hence all the aerial roots.

 BAMBOO POLE - Bamboo is so versatile!
 I use straight bamboo poles and also curved trellises.
 Since they are thinner than coco coir or moss poles, it's best to use bamboo for plants that have thinner, more bendable vines.
 I've attached my hoya obovata to a bent bamboo trellis.
 You'll need to train the vines to climb using some plant ties.
 Bamboo is best used for non-epiphytes, but I've seen them used for many types of plants without any problems.
 They're wonderful for propping up long vines and/or straightening out stems!